-LOS ANGELES (CNS) - Prosecutors will ask a judge to find that a man who spent 38 years behind bars for the 1983 abduction and murder of a woman in Inglewood is factually innocent of the crime, Los Angeles County District Attorney George Gascón announced Tuesday.
+LOS ANGELES (CNS) - A man who spent 38 years behind bars for the 1983 abduction and murder of a woman in Inglewood was declared factually innocent Wednesday of the crime.

-Hastings was released from custody last October after his conviction was vacated for the 30-year-old woman's abduction, sexual assault and slaying, along with the attempted murder of Wydermyer's husband, Billy Ray, and his friend, George Pinson.
+Hastings, 69, was released from custody last October after his conviction was vacated for the abduction, sexual assault and slaying of 30-year- old Roberta Wydermyer, along with the attempted murder of Wydermyer's husband, Billy Ray, and his friend, George Pinson.

 Hastings submitted a claim of innocence in 2021 with the District Attorney's Conviction Integrity Unit, and DNA testing done last year matched another person, Kenneth Packnett, according to the District Attorney's Office.

 "He went on to commit other crimes after Mr. Hastings was arrested, but then he was arrested for other crimes, convicted and died in prison," Gascón said.

 The district attorney told reporters he is "proud that we have corrected this injustice," but said the evidence in this case should have been tested two decades ago.

 Wydermyer had made a late-night trip to a market in Inglewood, but she never returned home.

 Authorities at the time said her assailant stole her cash and jewelry, assaulted her and then shot her in the head.
 Her body was then placed in the trunk of her car, which the assailant took.

 After his wife failed to come home, Wydermyer's husband and Pinson went out looking for her, and they spotted her stolen vehicle being driven by the suspect.
 The assailant sped away, but the duo pursued him, authorities said.
 The suspect eventually fired shots toward the pursuing pair, with Billy Ray Wydermyer suffering a shrapnel wound.